 The controversy dragged on with new contributions on Plato’s behalf by Plethon and Michael Apostoles; and on Aristotle’s by Theodore of Gaza, Andronikos Kallistos, and George of Trebizond.
 All these men were native Greek speakers; and except for Trebizond, they all wrote in their mother tongue.
 The importance of the controversy for Renaissance philosophy is largely due to Bessarion, who tried, in the work already mentioned, to give a fair hearing to both philosophers (thus reverting to the traditional approach of harmonization), and whose systematic account of Platonism was unprecedented in the Latin literature.

-A few years after his appointment as patriarch in 1454 (thus after the fall of Constantinople), Scholarios gave orders for all existing copies of Plethon's Book of Laws to be destroyed.
-It is clear from the remaining fragments that this work constituted Plethon's prescription for a happy life for humankind, advocating an ethics and a politics inspired by Plato himself as well as by Middle Platonic, Neoplatonic, and Stoic writers, and propagating a philosophically refined form of the old Olympian religion.
-One surviving chapter (De fato) argues, both from the nature of causation and from the assumption that the gods have foreknowledge, that all events are determined by fate.
+A few years after his appointment as patriarch in 1454 (thus after the fall of Constantinople), Scholarios gave orders for all existing copies of Plethon’s Book of Laws to be destroyed.
+It is clear from the remaining fragments that this work constituted Plethon’s prescription for a happy life for humankind, advocating an ethics and a politics inspired by Plato himself as well as by Middle Platonic, Neoplatonic, and Stoic writers, and propagating a philosophically refined form of the old Olympian religion.
+It has been claimed (by Tambrun 2007 and Siniossoglou 2011) that Plethon rejected the transcendence of the highest god (Zeus), and that his theology therefore, in contrast to both the Christian and the Neoplatonic consensus, was entirely positive, but this appears dubious (see Hladký 2014).
+One surviving chapter of the Book of Laws (De fato) argues, both from the nature of causation and from the assumption that the gods have foreknowledge, that all events are determined by fate.
 According to Plethon, this is compatible with freedom, not in the sense that human beings are not ruled by anything, but in the sense that they are ruled by their own intellect: being free is simply submitting to the decree of Zeus.
 Divine punishment is justified as a method for teaching human beings to become free.
 A combination of Platonic and Stoic influences is also manifest in another short treatise by Plethon, On Virtues.

 The question of the immortality of the soul is a potential point of conflict between Orthodox Christian doctrine and Byzantine natural philosophy.
 Byzantine natural philosophy, like its late antique predecessor, was largely based on the works of Aristotle.
 In Book 2 of the De anima, Aristotle defines the soul as “the first actuality of a natural body which potentially has life.”
 He himself draws the conclusion that the soul must be inseparable from the body.
 It seems clear, too, that on this view the soul cannot survive the moment of the body’s death.
 Still, Aristotle leaves open the possibility that there may be some part of the soul that is not the actuality of a body, and therefore may be separable.
 As he explains in Book 3 of the De anima, the mental faculty by which we think and form beliefs, nous, variously translated as “mind” or “intellect”, in fact lacks a bodily organ.
 In one of the most intriguing and hotly debated passages of ancient philosophy, De anima Book 3, chapter 5, Aristotle introduces the notion of a kind of intellect that he describes as productive and active, and this kind of intellect, according to him, is not only separable from the body but is “alone immortal and eternal.”
 The question, then, is whether the eternal life of this productive and active intellect is enough to ensure survival after death for the individual human soul.